AntonRiedel/Dotfiles/README.md

 # Dotfiles

 My personal Dotfiles which I use across different machines.
-I run Arch Linux as my main operating system with qtile as window manager and alacritty as terminal.
+I run Arch Linux as my main operating system with a custom build of dwm as window manager.
 You can find configuration files for

-- qtile(tiling window manager)
 - alacritty (terminal)
 - zsh (shell)
 - neovim (editor)